zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ```

 <div class="callout wisdom">
-`mountComponent` stores the DOM element it creates.
-We don't need that in part one, but it will be needed in part two.
+`mountComponent` stores the DOM element it creates in `this._hostNode`.
+We don't need that in part one, but we will in part two.
 </div>

-<a class="fiddle" target="_blank" href="https://jsfiddle.net/city41/ohmzvb4o/6">fiddle</a>
+<a class="fiddle" target="_blank" href="https://jsfiddle.net/city41/ohmzvb4o/8">fiddle</a>

-In about 20 lines of really crappy code we've got an incredibly limited and pathetic little "React clone!"
+In about 20 lines of pretty crappy code we've got an incredibly limited and pathetic little "React clone"!
 Feact isn't going to take over the world, but it's serving as a great learning sandbox.

-## Feact step two: user defined components
+## Adding user defined components

 We want to be able to render more than just a single, hardcoded, DOM element.
 So let's add support for defining component classes: